![]() |

 Will my daughter be able to refill her water bottle?

-Each participant must have a refillable water bottled labeled clearly with her Patrol and camp name (or regular name).
+Everyone must have a refillable water bottle labeled clearly with her Patrol and name name.
 There will be water coolers readily available for the girls to refill their bottles.

 What high risk activities happen at camp?